 COVID-19: Guidelines for Our Reopening

 The American Optometric Association (AOA) has confirmed with Centers for Disease Control and Prevention (CDC) officials that the agency’s March 17 nationwide recommendation to postpone routine eye care is no longer in effect.
-The AOA and CDC also confirmed U.S. Centers for Medicare and Medicaid Services specific guidance on re-opening facilities to provide non-emergent and non-Covid-19 health care is in force.
+The AOA and CDC also confirmed U.S. Centers for Medicare and Medicaid Services-specific guidance on re-opening facilities to provide non-emergent and non-Covid-19 health care is in force.

 Our Plans to Reopen

-These times are available by APPOINTMENT ONLY.
+Our office is open to patients by APPOINTMENT ONLY.
 No walk-ins will be allowed.

 Our Safety Protocols